A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Motivations for engaging in the collaborative development of open LLMs (RQ2)

 \subsubsection{Resource efficiency through model reuse}

 Economic considerations drive researchers and developers to derive models from existing LLMs rather than training new LLMs from scratch, enabling focused resource investment in fine-tuning for specific contexts not well covered by existing models.
-This approach is particularly valuable for organizations targeting specific languages or domains.
+This approach is particularly valuable for organisations targeting specific languages or domains.
 For example, I11 from SCB 10X explains, \textit{``[The project] is looking for a solution that basically would be cheaper, so more cost-effective, and also more customizable.
-When it comes to open-source models, you can customize it a little more.''} Organizations like AI Singapore, SpeakLeash Foundation, and Typhoon leverage this approach to achieve specialized capabilities in Southeast Asian languages, Polish, and Thai respectively.
+When it comes to open source models, you can customise them a little more.''} Organisations like AI Singapore, SpeakLeash Foundation, and Typhoon leverage this approach to achieve specialised capabilities in Southeast Asian languages, Polish, and Thai, respectively.